Skowhegan school board launches new mascot-selection process

-SKOWHEGAN — The school board took its first official steps Thursday night in launching a process that will determine a new mascot for high school sports teams, about seven months after deciding to retire the controversial “Indians” name and imagery.
+SKOWHEGAN — The school board took its first official steps Thursday night in launching a process that will determine a new mascot — or none at all — for high school sports teams about seven months after deciding to retire the controversial “Indians” name and imagery.

 Superintendent Brent Colbry said the process for selecting a new mascot will be similar to the organized model used for assembling a school budget.

-The board voted in March to “respectfully retire” the high schools’ longtime “Indians” sports mascot and outlined what the selection process would be at its Oct.
+The board voted in March to “respectfully retire” the schools’ longtime “Indians” sports mascot and outlined the process to select a new mascot at its Oct.
 3 meeting.

-Feelings on the selection process were still mixed among school board members at Thursday’s meeting.
-Board member Harold Bigelow shared some feedback that he received from a community member and shared his own thoughts.
+Feelings about selecting a new mascot were still mixed among school board members at Thursday’s meeting.
+Board member Harold Bigelow shared feedback that he has received from a community member and shared his own thoughts.

+“There’s a lot of people that donate to this school,” Bigelow said.
+“One guy told me that it oughta be his last name on the plaque up here to change the name to anything because (of) all the money (he’s) put into the scoreboards and this and that.
+He was an Indian, his father was an Indian, they all were.
+To eradicate all of the Indian instantly and then change the name to something (like) the Woodpeckers …

-“To change (the mascot) overnight and to have a kid that’s never been an Indian, they don’t have the gut feeling of what it was like to be an Indian,” he said.
+“To change (the mascot) overnight — and I know that’s easy to do — and to have a kid that’s never been an Indian, they’ve never sat on the bleachers and cheered (the Indians), I don’t think they have the gut feeling of what it was like to be an Indian,” he said.

 With that, he suggested that the community have a stronger say in the selection process.

-“(The kids) are the ones that go to the school,” School Board member Derek Ellis said.
+But that roused school board member Derek Ellis to point out, “(The kids) are the ones that go to the school.”

+A disagreement erupted, but School Board Chair Lynda Quinn stepped in to bring the group back on task.

-The mascot-transition plan is a six-step effort that will kick off with a brainstorming session.
-It will include name recommendations from the students and the community through paper forms and online portals and will be collected by the superintendent, principals, assistant principals and the athletic director.
+The mascot transition plan is a six-step effort that will kick off with a brainstorming session.
+It will include a review of name recommendations gathered from students and the community through submissions on paper forms and online portals.
+Recommendations will be collected by the superintendent, principals, assistant principals and the athletic director.
+Students can also decide to choose no mascot if they prefer.

-From there, staff will collect and present the results to the Support Services committee and the Education Policy/Program committees to come up with a consensus and present options to the board.
+From there, staff will present the results to the Support Services committee and the Education Policy/Program committee to come up with a consensus and present options to the board.
 The committees then will be tasked with bringing options forward for consideration.
-Some members suggest up to five names be presented.
+Some board members suggest up to five names be presented.

-Once suggestions are made, students will be able to give feedback, where it will go back to the committees, who will make a final recommendation to the board for a vote.
+Once suggestions are made, students will have the opportunity to give feedback to the committees, who will make a final recommendation to the full board for a vote.

-Both committees will meet in the coming weeks and the next mascot update will be presented at the School Board’s Nov.
-21 meeting, where they are expected to work out any concerns the board sees and tweak things as needed.
+Both committees will meet in the coming weeks.
+The next mascot update will be presented at the school board’s Nov.
+21 meeting, where they are expected to work out any concerns they see and tweak things as needed.

 Colbry on Thursday discussed feedback that he received from the board from the last meeting.
 Some members want the board to lean more heavily on student feedback and that only district residents should have a say.
-The board, Colbry said, was divided by those who wish to see the process move along quicker and those that want the process to slow down.
+The board, Colbry said, was divided between those who wish to see the process move along quicker and those who want the process to slow down.

 In other business, the board recognized the high school’s Eco Team, a club working to reduce the school’s carbon footprint.
 The club is a revitalization of the school’s previous Green Club.
 The club hopes to gather more information about the school’s waste and recycling and figure out efficient ways for the school to be more environmentally conscious.

-“Keep that passion,” School Board Chair Lynda Quinn told the group.
+“Keep that passion,” Quinn told the group.
 “You are the next generation to keep this planet spinning.”

 Comments are not available on this story.